Geodesic complexity of homogeneous Riemannian manifolds: Introduction

 \section{Introduction}

 A topological abstraction of the motion planning problem in robotics was introduced by M. Farber in \cite{FarberTC}.
-The \emph{topological complexity} of a path-connected space $X$ is denoted by $\TC(X)$ and intuitively given by the minimal number of open sets needed to cover $X \times X$, such that on each of the open sets there exists a continuous motion planner, i.e. a map associating with each pair of points a continuous path from the first point to the second point, which varies continuously with the endpoints.
-Such maps are interpreted as algorithms telling an autonomous robot in the workspace $X$ how it is supposed to move to get from its position to a desired endpoint.
-Unfortunately, the topological complexity of a space does not tell us anything about the feasability or efficiency of the paths taken by motion planners having $\TC(X)$ domains of continuity.
-Considering a metric space, paths taken by the motion planners might become arbitrarily long and thus be unsuited for practical motion planning problems.
+The \emph{topological complexity} of a path-connected space $X$ is denoted by $\TC(X)$ and intuitively given by the minimal number of open sets needed to cover $X \times X$, such that on each of the open sets there exists a continuous motion planner.
+Here, a continuous motion planner is a map associating with each pair of points a continuous path from the first point to the second point, which varies continuously with the endpoints.
+Such maps are interpreted as algorithms telling an autonomous robot in the workspace $X$ how it is supposed to move from its position to a desired endpoint.
+Unfortunately, the topological complexity of a space does not tell us anything about the feasibility or efficiency of the paths taken by motion planners having $\TC(X)$ domains of continuity, see the discussion in \cite[Introduction]{BlaszCarras}.
+For example, the explicitly constructed motion planners for configuration spaces of Euclidean spaces by H. Mas-Ku and E. Torres-Giese in \cite{MasTorres} and by Farber in \cite[Section 8]{FarberConf} require few domains of continuity, but have paths among their values which are far from being length-minimizing.
+Considering a general metric space, paths taken by the motion planners might become arbitrarily long and thus be unsuited for practical motion planning problems.

-Recently D. Recio-Mitter has introduced the notion of \emph{geodesic complexity} of metric spaces in \cite{RecioMitter}, in which the paths taken by motion planners are additionally required to be length-minimizing between their endpoints.
+Recently, D. Recio-Mitter has introduced the notion of \emph{geodesic complexity} of metric spaces in \cite{RecioMitter}.
+There, the paths taken by motion planners are additionally required to be length-minimizing between their endpoints.
 Intuitively, this is seen as the complexity of \emph{efficient} motion planning in metric spaces.
+Recio-Mitter's seminal article has already triggered research in geodesic complexity, especially computations of geodesic complexity for interesting classes of examples, see \cite{DavisGeodConf}, \cite{DHRM} and \cite{DRM}.

-In this article we study the geodesic complexity of complete Riemannian manifolds and derive new lower and upper bounds for their geodesic complexity by methods from Riemannian geometry.
+In this article we study the geodesic complexity of complete Riemannian manifolds and derive new lower and upper bounds for their geodesic complexities by methods from Riemannian geometry.